spicysomtam/jenkins-deploy-eks-via-eksctl/README.md

 ## kubernetes dashboard

 This is a popular gui for those new to k8s or those without access to the command line and kubectl.
-This can now be installed via the Jenkins pipeline
+This can now be installed via the Jenkins pipeline.

 ## Populating the aws-auth configmap with admin users